Keep Your Project Above Water — Proactively Manage Your Profit

 So how do you determine what changes to make and why?

 Well, it all begins with a project budget centered on the bid amount.
 Base your reporting workflow around analyzing current costs and progress of the project against the original schedule and cost estimates.
 Comparing original estimates vs. actuals, throughout the project, is critical.
-Both Sage Estimating and InEight Estimate (formerly Hard Dollar) software can help you keep on top of things.
+Sage Estimating software can help you keep on top of things!

 Truly understanding and quantifying costs and work performed allows better analysis and course adjustments as the project proceeds.
 Establish a commonality of language and standardized data between the field and accounting office, so all team members can be on the same page and there is defined accountability for accuracy.